EgorBo/EgorBo.github.io/_posts/2019-08-03-llvm-cmp-to-shr.md

 So the biggest is '@' (64) and the smallest is '$' (36).
 So the range starts from 36 and the length is `64 - 36 = 28`.
 Here is how I explained the first two magic numbers.
 Now it's 314575237's turn:

-Since the range is known we need to encode it to a special bit-map (a set of 0 and 1) - a 32/64 bit integer .
+Since the range is known and the length=28 easily fits into a 32/64bit CPU register we can encode it to a special bit-map (a set of 0 and 1) - a 32/64 bit integer (depending on a platform).
 Here is how it's done:
 {% highlight csharp linenos %}
 long bitmap = 0;